 The sound is the same as a knuckle cracking.
 It indicates the joint has separated slightly and released normal fluids and gases in the joint.
-It is safe and helps reduce arthritis!

 The amount of treatment needed is different for every patient.
 Age, lifestyle, general health, genetics, stress levels, prior injuries, amount of degeneration, the severity, nature and length of time the problem has been there must all be taken into consideration.

 Your chiropractor will discuss your individual treatment plan with on your first appointment.